Pygmy brocket

 The pygmy brocket (Mazama nana) is a brocket deer species from South America.
 It is found in southern Brazil, Argentina and Paraguay.
 It is a small deer with short legs, weighing 15 to 20 kg.
 It is reddish-brown in color.

 This species is sometimes considered a subspecies of Mazama rufina.

 Hybrids with Mazama americana

-The occurrence of hybrids between the two species was documented in captivity.
+The occurrence of hybrids between Mazama nana and Mazama americana was documented in captivity.